 A downside of investing in income property is tenants, even those you presume to be the best, could easily fail you.
 Non-paying tenants are every landlord’s nightmare.
 That explains why income from this stream is never guaranteed.
 Nonetheless, there are still great tenants out there who will always pay their rent on time.
 You can minimize the risk of landing bad tenants by always screening potential clients.

 2. Disposing Of The Property Might Be Difficult And Expensive

 Unfortunately, real estate is not a liquid investment, meaning it might take time to dispose of the property, depending on the existing market conditions.
-It could be a lot more challenging if your investment is short term.
-You may incur realtor fees affiliated with selling of property.
+It could be a lot more challenging if your investment is short-term.
+You may incur realtor fees affiliated with the selling of property.
 Not to mention the land transfer tax.
 All these expenses will sadly reduce your ROI.